antogp24/Cube/README.md

 ## WARNING

-I don't know much about 3D graphics and this is a beguinner project.
+I know almost nothing about 3D graphics and this is a beguinner project.
 Therefore this are the issues:

 - The code is a mess and not well documented
 - The performance is garbage
 - There are templates, double pointers and 2D arrays everywhere in the matrix and vector header files.
+- I didn't fully understood some of the algorithms and matrices.
+For example the __rotation matrices__.

 It just works, but it's not pretty or readable.